BSc Geography (Physical)

 As part of your degree, you can apply to study for a year abroad at one of our partner universities in Australia, Canada, the USA, or across Europe.
 For example, recent destinations have included Melbourne, Australia and Ottawa, Canada.

-In the autumn of your final year, you'll also have the chance to study abroad for a term – either in the Netherlands (Groningen), Denmark (Aarhus), or Norway (Bergen or Svalbard).
+In the autumn of your final year, you'll also have the chance to study abroad for a semester – either in the Netherlands (Groningen), Denmark (Aarhus), or Norway (Bergen or Svalbard).
 All classes are conducted in English and bursaries are available to help with travel and accommodation costs.

 Visit our Study Abroad website for further information.